 Most people wear sunglasses because they are stylish and a great way to set a fashion statement.
-The glare from the sun is quite annoying as well, so most people wear their glasses to help with the glare.
+Other people actually want to protect their eyes from the harmful UV rays from the sun.

 Why are sunglasses important?

-Everyone knows exactly what happens when you spend a whole day outside and forget the sunblock.
-Well, did you know your eyes could get sunburnt as well?
+Everyone knows exactly what happens when you spend a whole day outside in the sun and forget to get some sunblock on your skin.
+Well, did you know your eyes could be damaged and get a sunburn just like your skin?
 It is extremely important to protect your eyes from the harmful UV rays of the sun.

 Overexposure to UV rays over the course of your life could lead to dangerous eye conditions, many of which are not treatable.